 How do I know I am a candidate for a hearing aid?

 The first thing you must know is if you have hearing loss.
 It’s advisable to have a hearing test as soon as you suspect that you have hearing loss.
-Another consideration is do you experience difficulty hearing or do you notice extra stress from not hearing or understanding speech or environmental sounds?
+Another consideration is if you experience difficulty hearing and/or notice extra stress from not hearing or understanding speech or environmental sounds.
 Do you find yourself tired at the end of the day because you’re straining to listen?

 What should I do when my hearing aids whistle or feedback?